Tanzania—its beauty and promise—distilled.

 After two weeks in Tanzania, we’ll be ready to tackle Africa’s greatest hiking challenge–a weeklong summit bid on Mount Kilimanjaro, the highest peak on the continent.
 We’ll meet our guides at a mountain lodge to prepare for our summit attempt.
 Over the course of five nights, we’ll progress towards the summit of Kilimanjaro, hiking the Rongai route with our professional guides.
 We’ll move at a pace that will allow us to appreciate every moment and to adjust to the gains in altitude as we ascend towards the roof of Africa.

-At the end of the trip we’ll head to Moshi and celebrate with a final dinner before boarding our flight home.
+At the end of the trip we’ll head to Moshi and celebrate with a final dinner before boarding our flight home from Kilimanjaro International Airport.

-2 nights aboard a flight between New York and Tanzania.
+2 nights aboard a flight between Boston and Tanzania.

 3 nights in private rooms at lodges in Arusha and on Mount Kilimanjaro.